stormdirus2/Memento-Mori/README.md

 <details>
   <summary>Possession</summary>

-Now, if you touch a mob while possessing, they will be alerted of your unnatural state.
+Now, if you touch a mob while possessing, they will be alerted of your playerhood.

-Therefore, hostile and neutral mobs will attack you even while possessing their brethren if you collide with em'.
+Therefore, hostile and neutral untamable mobs will attack you even while possessing their brethren if you collide with em'.

 Additionally, while possessing a mob you have the default harvest level of a wooden pickaxe.
 Using blocks that usually require tools to mine, you can adjust your mining speed to that of a stone pickaxe.
 Albeit, with the harvest level staying at wooden.